-Derek Langhauser President individuals, you may discuss problems with residence hall staff, counselors or your supervisor.
+Each college of the Maine Community College System has designated individuals to help students and employees deal with substance abuse problems.
+Students should contact their Dean of Students and employees should contact their Human Resources Officer for assistance.
+In addition to the designated individuals, you may discuss problems with residence hall staff, counselors or your supervisor.
 Those individuals can help you get assistance from a trained professional.

 In addition to campus resources you may find local social service agencies that can help.
-See listings in your local Yellow Pages for alcohol abuse and drug addiction information and treatment.